How to get around Rio de Janeiro: A guide to public transportation

 Now that you know how to pay, let’s take a closer look at how the metro system works and which lines are most useful for travelers.
 If you’re short on time, the key things to know are how to pay, peak hours, and which stations you’ll actually use.

-Rio metro guide: understanding Rio’s metro system: safety, schedules, and peak hours
+Rio de Janeiro metro guide: safety, schedules, and peak hours

 Trains run frequently and are generally clean and safe, even for solo travelers.
 Just be aware that during peak hours (around 7–9am and 5–7pm), cars can get very crowded.
 For added safety and comfort, especially for women, there are women-only cars ("carro exclusivo para mulheres") available on the main lines during rush hour — they’re clearly marked and located at the front of the train.